ItzMorphineTime/SaraCV/README.md

 PD046
 ```

-Use the next sequential ID when adding a new record.
+Assign the next sequential ID when adding a new record.

 ### Preserve raw and cleaned values

-Where the workbook contains both raw and cleaned values:
+When both fields exist:

-- retain the original source wording;
+- keep the original source wording in the raw field;
-- place corrected or presentation-ready wording in the clean field;
+- place presentation-ready wording in the cleaned field;
-- record uncertain transformations in `Notes`;
+- document uncertain transformations in `Notes`;
-- keep the status as `Needs review` until approved.
+- retain `Needs review` until the value is approved.

 ### Use ISO dates

-Use the most precise supported ISO representation:
+Use the most precise available ISO format:

 ```text
 YYYY